sparlampe/iptiq-coding-challenge/README.md

 `sbt balancer/docker:publishLocal`
 - start the cluster with, say, 4 providers by executing `docker-compose up -d --scale provider=4`
 - execute `curl -X GET localhost:8080/get` several time to see responses from different providers.

+#Step 4 – Round Robin invocation
+to demonstrate the functionality
+- build the provider image `sbt provider/docker:publishLocal` and the balancer image `sbt balancer/docker:publishLocal`
+- start the cluster with, say, 4 providers by executing `docker-compose up -d --scale provider=4`
+- execute `curl -X GET localhost:8080/get` several time to see **periodic** responses from different providers.